 James Bai @WobblyCat

-13 years ago Wobbly Cat was first introduced to roads of Ontario’s Highlands, after putting millions of kilometers on his bike; he keeps coming back to the curves and twists of Ride the Highlands.
+13 years ago Wobbly Cat was first introduced to roads of Ontario’s Highlands, after putting millions of kilometres on his bike; he keeps coming back to the curves and twists of Ride the Highlands.
 He knows it’s something special.

 An exciting ride, a sense of comradery, exhilaration, and worthwhile exhaustion—here's why one rider has been seeking out the Ontario Highlands for over a dozen years.